 This easy recipe for tomato mozzarella polenta adds sweet simmered tomatoes and cubed mozzarella cheese to creamy polenta for the perfect side dish or comfort food supper.
 Flavorful and delicious!

-Did I mention that you need cornmeal?
-You can use any kind you like, as long as it is finely ground cornmeal/ (Even though I still tell the Southern husband it’s grits.)
+Get yourself some cornmeal…you can use any kind you like, as long as it is finely ground cornmeal.
+(Even though I still tell the Southern husband it’s grits.)

 Whatever cornmeal you get, cook it up according to the package directions until it is soft and creamy, and then stir in some butter and parmesan cheese to take it from good to amazing.